 - Blank or tmpfs or ALL the file is readwrite and will be placed in tmpfs on the booted node.
 When searching for the file, the first one to be found in the litetree hierarchy will be used.
 When the node is rebooted, this file will be reinitialized. - persistent This means that the file is readwrite and will be persistent across reboots.
 If the file does not exist at first, it will be created during initialization.
 Every time there after the file will be left alone if it exists.
 (Requires the statelite table to be filled out with a spot for persistent storage). - ro file will be read only.
-This file will be located in the directory hierarchy specified in the litetree table.
-That directory will be mounted on the node the whole time the node is up (not just during the boot process), and the file will be linked to this directory.
-Changes made to this file on the server will be immediately seen in this file on the node. - con The contents of the pathname are concatenated onto the contents of the existing file.
+Generally this means that it will be linked to some place in the directory hierarchy specified in the litetree table.
+(Need more detail here??) - con The contents of the pathname are concatenated onto the contents of the existing file.
 For this directive the searching in the litetree hierarchy does not stop when the first match is found.
-Con is similar to tmpfs, but all files found in the hierarchy will be concatenated to the file when found. - bind instead of using symbolic links, "mount --bind" is used to mount the file to the root image, and the permission for the file will keep the same as the original one. - bind,persistent the file will be persistent across reboots, and the file will be mounted with "--bind" option.
+Con is similar to tmpfs, but all files found in the hierarchy will be concatenated to the file when found.